 Abraham Bates Tower's Pocket Diary from the Civil War - August 4, 1865 - A List of Men in the 93rd Indiana Infantry

 Follow the 93rd Indiana Infantry - in the Civil War

-Abraham Bates Tower's Civil War Pension Record lists him as Company G. My mother's research found something showing him enlisted with Company B (possibly a mis-reading of a handwritten document).
+Abraham Bates Tower's Civil War Pension Record lists him as Company G. My mother's research found something showing him enlisted with Company B (possibly a misreading of a handwritten document).
 There is a complete listing at Civil War Archive online.
-Not all of the locations show on the map as some place names may be too small or have died out.
+Not all of the locations show up on the map as some place names may be too small or have died out.

-I Looked for a Book about the 93rd Indiana Infantry - but only found other letters and diaries of other Indiana regiments
+I Looked for a Book about the 93rd Indiana Infantry - but only found letters and diaries of other Indiana regiments

 I'll probably get a few of these to read so I'll have some concept of the day-to-day life of Abraham Bates Tower as an infantryman.